WorldBrain/Memex/Readme.md

 ### Funding Memex

 Interested in helping to fund our development?
-- **For anything under 200€**, please check out our [feature based crowdfunding page](https://worldbrain.io/crowdfunding-memex) where you can help supporting the development and get Memex Premium Credits in return.
-Those then can be used to flexibly pay for premium upgrades.
+- **For anything under 200€**, please check out our [premium preorder](https://worldbrain.io/preorder) where you can help supporting the development and in return get 75% discount on premium features and an invite to the preview releases.
 - **For more than 1000€**, please [get in touch with Oliver](mailto:oli@worldbrain.io) to learn more about how we fund our business and the modes of investing money into worldbrain.io

 ### Becoming a collaboration partner